 Look for these things when you’re choosing a survival knife:

 - Full Tang Blade – A full tang is one solid piece of metal that extends from the blade and is the full length and width of the handle.
-Full tang blades are stronger than knives made in other ways.
+Full tang blades are more robust than knives made in other ways.

-- Solid Handle – A solid handle that is textured enough to allow you to hold the knife securely when it’s wet or slippery, but isn’t going to cause your hands to blister when you’re forced to use it for a long period of time.
+- Solid Handle – A solid handle that is textured enough to allow you to hold the knife securely when it’s wet or slippery but isn’t going to cause your hands to blister when you’re forced to use it for an extended period.

 - Flat Spine – The last thing you should look for is a blade with a flat spine.
-You can also grind the spine of a knife flat if you’re really in love with a particular knife, but it’s easier to just find one that already has a flat spine.
-This lets you strike a good spark from a ferrocerium rod and also make shavings for tinder without dulling your blade.
+You can also grind the spine of a knife flat if you’re really in love with a particular knife, but it’s easier to find one that already has a flat spine.
+This lets you strike a good spark from a ferrocerium rod and make tinder shavings without dulling your blade.

-You should look for a knife that’s ideally between 1/8 and 1/4 inch thick.
-If you want a knife that’s able to chop more like an axe and be super sturdy then go for a blade that’s thicker.
+It would be best to look for a knife between 1/8 and 1/4 inch thick.
+If you want a knife that can chop more like an axe and be super sturdy, go for a thicker blade.

-Most bushcraft knives are closer to 1/8 inch thick while stong, heavy use knives are more than 1/4 inch wide.
+Most bushcraft knives are closer to 1/8 inch thick, while solid and heavy-use blades are more than 1/4 inch wide.